Volkswagen zooms ahead in extension of alliance with Ford to electric, automated cars

 The cooperation with VW on electric vehicles in Europe is part of Ford’s previously disclosed $11.5 billion EV investment worldwide.

-Hinrichs said the VW collaboration would not affect Ford’s plan to launch two new electric vehicles in the United States, including a battery-powered version of the F-150 pickup and a new Mustang-inspired crossover vehicle that is expected to be called Mach E.
+Hinrichs said the VW collaboration would not affect Ford’s plan to launch two new electric vehicles in the United States, including a battery-powered version of the F-150 pickup and a new Mustang-inspired crossover vehicle expected to be called Mach E.

 Suppliers familiar with Ford’s plans say the No. 2 U.S. automaker is developing a broader portfolio of electric vehicles, most of them crossovers that will carry the Ford and Lincoln brands, for North America and China.
 Many of those models will be built on an updated version of Ford’s C2 global compact platform, they said.